mondele/btt-writer-docs/docs/tSettings.rst

 General Settings
 -----------------

-Tap General to view or change general settings.
+Tap **General** to view or change general settings.

-The General settings are as follows:
+The general settings are as follows:

 1.	**Device name**